pateba06/angularRouting/RoutingStepByStepGuide.md

   <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.4.1/js/bootstrap.min.js"></script>
 ```

 4) Run the application and see our application.
-It should look like this.
+It should look